 1. Any discussion of material evidence should not be limited to "the thing" itself, but should also encompass the process of collection, transfer, custody, storage, forensics, and so forth, by which a series of evidence is produced.
 These bits of evidence need not be solely "physical objects," but can also be verbal.
 For example, because of the limitation of temporal and spatial conditions, not all material evidence can be properly presented or reproduced satisfactorily at trial.
 Therefore, transcripts as an official form of evidence are used to record the condition of the article in question.
 For instance, identification is a "confirmation" procedure that must be carried out to rivet together the material evidence and the facts of a case.
-However, identification transcripts are generally considered to be verbal evidence, judges frequently need information that can only be revealed by scientific and technological means.
+However, identification transcripts are generally considered to be verbal evidence.
+Another example is forensics.
+To understand and interpret material evidence, judges frequently need information that can only be revealed by scientific and technological means.
 Hence they require the help of experts with specific knowledge and experience.
 But expert opinion is still subjective and belongs in the category of verbal evidence.
 See Taguchi, 2019: 119.